MiketheChap/worldwidestew/content/blog/2026-02-22-how-a-conversation-with-ai-taught-me-something-new-about-caring-for-patients.md

 ---
-title: How a Conversation with AI Taught Me Something New About Caring for Patients
+title: How an AI Conversation Taught Me About Caring for Patients
 description: ""
 date: 2026-02-01T13:33:19.508Z
 preview: ""